List of SM Entertainment artists: Groups

 In 2016, SM launched what was called "K-pop's most experimental boy group to date", NCT.
 Growing to a peak of 26 members, NCT is frequently broken into smaller sub-units, each with different concepts.
 NCT 2018 Empathy (2018) was the group's first release with all members as a full collective under one project.
 As of June 2024, NCT has sold more than 40 million albums across all sub-units, making them SM Entertainment's best-selling act and one of the best-selling K-pop acts of all time.
 Aespa, a four-member girl group, debuted in 2020 with the single "Black Mamba", launching along with the SM Culture Universe.
 The group, which also includes digital avatars of each member, known "ae", is credited with popularizing the metaverse concept in K-pop.
 Aespa's second EP, 2022's Girls, became the biggest-selling debut week for a K-pop girl group, recording over 1,610,000 pre-orders prior to its release.
-SM's most recent group, Riize, was launched in 2023.
+SM's most recent boy group, Riize, was launched in 2023.
 The band's debut, Get a Guitar, became the second best-selling first week for a debut album in K-pop history, selling over one million copies.
-In 2025, SM debuted two new groups: DearALICE, SM's first British boy band, and Hearts2Hearts, an eight-member girl group that debuted with the single album The Chase.
+In 2025, SM launched a new girl group: Hearts2Hearts, an eight-member girl group that debuted with the single album The Chase.

-In addition to their currently active groups, SM also plans to debut Mytro, a five-member trot-idol group, in 2025.